AndreiBertescu/NotePlan/README.md

 - The project is also deployed for a limitied ammount of time at this link: [NotePlan](https://noteplan-production.up.railway.app/)

 # Roadmap:
-- Add the checklist functionality for the notes.
 - Make the website compatible with smaller screen displays.
 - Develop a mobile app version of NotePlan.